mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 # Synchronizing Avatars

-Now that bandwidth is well under control, how can we synchronize avatars?
+Now that bandwidth is under control, how can we synchronize avatars?

 Avatars are represented by a head and two hands driven by the tracked headset and touch controllers.
 We capture the position and rotations of the avatar components in _FixedUpdate_ along the rest of the physics state, but avatar state is actually sampled from the hardware at render framerate in _Update_.